JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 <p>
 - Figure 17 shows when the ping request starts to time out in PowerShell because of the new rule we created in the Network Security Group.
 - We can see in Figure 18 exactly when the rule took effect and started to deny the ping request from the windows-vm in Wireshark.
-It even has a timestamp!
 </p>
 <br />